PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No, *you're* talking about a loan.
 You're gonna have to find yourself another Priestess of Eternally Questionable Virtue, kid."

-"Well, then, I suggest you find yourself another Priestess of the Eternal Flame of Questionable Virtue."

 "Look, I'm not asking for armor or a flying horse, I'm just asking to borrow a sword."